Firstly, lets learn to pronounce this place right – “Cinque” is pronounced as CHEEN’kweh. “Terre” is easy, it is pronounced as TEHR’reh.

 Overall, it took us about 1.5 hours including a few pit stops in between.
-With the cool April breeze, the hike was manageable but yes, it can be terrible it must be in the peak of summer.
+With the cool April breeze, the hike was manageable but yes, it can be terrible in the peak of summer.

 Once you reach Vernazza, its time to reward yourself with a wholesome meal.
 Vernazza is a one street town filled with countless shops and restaurants.
 When in Cinque terre, do not forget to try the pesto – in fact, pesto orginated in this region.
 For those who want to stick to salads and sandwiches, the Lunch Box is a great option – they have a range of juices, salads and mouthwatering sandwiches.
 Once you are done with lunch, reward yourself with a gelato at Gelateria Vernazza or simply fuel up for your next hike.
 Spend a couple hours at the waterfront piazza, strolling by the shops and soak in the picturesque town.

 The below shot is what you see on the cover of countless European guidebooks and is considered the face of Cinque Terre.
 Note that to see this view you need to do a little bit of hiking (about 15-20 minutes) since this view can be seen from the Vernazza – Monterroso trail.
-Even if you are not planning to do the entire hike, at least walk for a few minutes to get this view.
+Even if you are not planning to do the entire hike, at least walk till you get this million dollar view.

 We then started the hike to Monterosso.
 While one may think that the hike from Vernazza-Monterosso or Monterosso-Vernazza should all be the same, we would strongly suggest starting the hike from Vernazza.
 This is because from Monterosso, to get to the hiking trail, you have to pass through narrow passages and endless stairs.
 You do not want to tire yourself at the beginning of the hike itself.
 Even as you begin the trail from Vernazza, there are numerous stairs that get you to the top and it can get tiring, but trust me, it is much easier than the other way around.
 Some of the passages are really narrow.
 There are a couple rest areas where you can rest up and recharge yourself.
 This is undoubtedly the most difficult hike but it also has the most rewarding views.
 If you haven’t had a proper meal before starting the hike, please keep a few snacks handy – they will be very useful.
 Overall, the hike took us about 1 hour and 45 minutes.